qyp2000/qyp2000.github.io/_pages/about.md

 My current research interests and past experience can be summarized as follows:
 - 1️⃣ Generative Models: Visual Representation and Generation;
 - 2️⃣ Low-level Vision: Visual Low-level Understanding, Processing, and Enhancement;
-- 3️⃣ Wireless Communications: AI for Physical Layer.
+- 3️⃣ Wireless Communications: AI for Physical Layer.1111

 # 📝 Publications